haelee/haelee.github.io/extra-labs/UID.md

 Hello
 ```

 This lab confirms that the privileges of a user is *solely* determined based on the UID stored in `/etc/passwd`.
-So, system administrators should check if users with the same UID exist in `/etc/passwd`.
+So, system administrators need to check if users with the same UID exist in `/etc/passwd`.

 ## Extra Lab #2: Non-Root User with UID 0
 Then, what if there's a non-root user whose UID is 0 (zero)?
 Let’s check this!